jamesoh3928/HaskGit/docs/Proposal.md

     git show
     ```
   - log: Show commit logs
+    ```
+    git log
+    ```
-  - diff: Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, changes resulting from a merge, changes between two blob objects, or changes between two files on disk.
+  - diff: Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, changes resulting from a merge, changes between two blob objects, or changes between two files on disk (this command might be challenging to implement).
+    ```
+    git diff
+    ```

 - Patching
   - rebase: Reapply commits on top of another base tip